-Landmannalaugar is often referred to as ‘The Pearl of the Central Highlands’ as it's the most colourful of all the highland areas.
-Located in Fjallabak National Reserve on the southwest of Iceland’s highlands, it displays red, green and yellow Rhyolite mountainsides that overlap rigged lava fields and encircle inland rivers.
+Landmannalaugar is often referred to as ‘The Pearl of the Central Highlands'.
+It's the most colourful of all the highland areas.
+Located in Fjallabak National Reserve on the southwest of Iceland’s highlands, it displays multi-coloured Rhyolite mountainsides that overlap rugged lava fields and encompass inland rivers.

-The choices here are two-fold: you can enjoy a relaxing bath in a soothing, natural geothermal spring, or take a short hike into the multi-coloured caramel hills surrounding Landmannalaugar - ideal for capturing that extra-special photograph.
+Why not enjoy a relaxing bath in a soothing, natural geothermal spring?
+Or, take a short hike into the multi-coloured caramel hills surrounding Landmannalaugar?
+Both ideal for capturing that special photograph.

-4. Whizz with an ATV Around a Volcano
+2. Whizz with an ATV around Volcanic Lands

 With over 130 volcanoes known in Iceland, it is a wonder how so much as a whisper doesn’t stir trouble.
 Many beautiful volcanic crater lakes can be found in Iceland and these are formed as a result of volcanic explosions that leave a surreal cluster of colours embedded behind.